 Bitcoin whale behavior

-Willy Woo argues that the current situation is unique as far as the Bitcoin bull market is concerned, as he believes that the normal dynamics reversed.
+Willy Woo argues that the current situation is unique regarding the Bitcoin bull market, as he believes that the normal dynamics have reversed.

 The new entrants who switched to sell were well-funded speculative whales, while the buyers who have absorbed these coins were less well-capitalized long-term holders.
 We detected an unprecedented amount of new whales when the price rose to USD 45,000.

-However, according to Woo, these "speculative whales" took profits last February, dumping large amounts of BTC into the market.
+However, according to Woo, these “speculative whales” profited last February, dumping large amounts of BTC into the market.